blazecoding2009/Obsidian-Notes/Geography/Fracking.md

     - Fracking, coupled with advances in **horizontal drilling**, has opened new hydrocarbon production areas.
     - Complex wells extend hundreds or thousands of meters below ground, reaching even further through horizontal or directional drilling.
 4. **Key Formations**:
-    - Fracking has been crucial in formations such as:
+    - Fracking has been crucial in creating cities such as:
         - **Cardium**
         - **Duvernay**
         - **Viking** (in Alberta)